Call Observability Metrics

 Metrics can be viewed across three different “cuts” of calls, each serving a different purpose:

-Includes every inbound call handled by the system.
+Includes every inbound and outbound call handled by the system.

 Calls with at least one user turn and one agent turn.